DesignLiquido/RazorPDF/Readme.md

 What I did in this project is to blend [RazorPDF](https://github.com/RazorAnt/RazorPDF), [iTextSharp 4.1.6](https://github.com/cigano/iTextSharp-4.1.6) and [MvcRazorToPdf](https://github.com/cigano/MvcRazorToPdf).
 I admit it's not the optimal solution, but at least works with all your project packages updated and without crashing anything.

-##Usage
+## Usage

+The easiest way to get started with RazorPDF is to add the NuGet package to your MVC project:

+    Install-Package RazorPDF2

-The easiest way to get started with RazorPDF is to add the Nuget package to your MVC project.
-There is a short screencast on [my blog](http://nyveldt.com/blog/page/razorpdf) to get you started so well as a sample project and some syntax samples.
+There is a short screencast on [Nyveldt's blog](http://nyveldt.com/blog/page/razorpdf) to get you started so well as a sample project and some syntax samples.

-##Acknowledgements
+## Acknowledgements

 RazorPDF likely wouldn't exist without the [Spark view engine](http://sparkviewengine.com/).
 The ability to create PDFs with the Spark view engine is something I've missed often since switching to using Razor as my default view engine in MVC projects.
 Huge thanks to [Louis DeJardin](http://whereslou.com/) for putting together the Spark view engine many years ago and for the idea of mixing Spark with iTextSharp as a nice way to make PDFs.

 Also, RazorPDF is worthless without [iTextSharp](http://sourceforge.net/projects/itextsharp/).
 Thanks so much to the team that works on that incredible project.

+## License

+RazorPDF2 is licensed under [MIT License](https://opensource.org/licenses/MIT).